-The Council is currently preparing the draft Site Allocations and Development Management Policies Plan, which will support and deliver the Core Strategy.
+The Council is currently preparing the Site Allocation and Development Management Plan, which will support and deliver the Core Strategy.

-The draft Site Allocations and Development Management Policies Plan contains:
+The role of the Pre-Submission Site Allocation and Development Management Plan is:-

-- The allocation of sites to meet the development needs of Braintree District. - The provision of policies regarding sustainable development, housing, employment, retail, community facilities, transport, the environment, design, conservation and Listed Buildings, and sport and recreation to manage change, which will be used to assess and determine planning applications, in conjunction with the Core Strategy strategic policies.
+- To allocate non-strategic sites to meet the requirements set out in the Core Strategy for development needs of Braintree District. - To provide non- strategic policies to manage change, which will be used to assess and determine planning applications, in conjunction with the Core Strategy strategic policies.